Instantaneous response and quantum geometry of insulators: Results

 To gain some familiarity with the tQGT, it is instructive to consider Landau levels in the two-dimensional electron gas as the simplest example of a topological insulator.
 In this case it takes the simple form with $\mathcal{Q}(t) = \mathcal{C} e^{i \omega_c t} $ where $\omega_c = \sqrt{eB/m}$ is cyclotron frequency and $\mathcal{C}$ is the total Chern number.
 The sum rules can be immediately deduced

 where the area of the magnetic unit cell ($\ell_B^2 = eB/m$) cancels the volume normalization factor to give rise to the net Chern number $\mathcal{C}$.
 The precise analytical form of the Landau level wavefunction enforces quantum metric, Berry curvature, orbital magnetic moment, effective optical mass, and dielectric permittivity -- all to be the same, up to factors of $\omega_c$.
 This is consistent with the classical picture of electrons going around in cyclotron orbits in the plane perpendicular to the magnetic field.
 The challenge lies in extrapolating these concepts over to real materials that have non-flat dispersions and therefore nontrivial dynamics in the tQGT.
 Moreover, the wavefunctions themselves do not admit the so-called ideal band geometry \cite{Roy2014, Ledwith2023}.
-As a result, all the geometric quantities are different, albeit related.
-Here, we find that sum rules allow us to straightforwardly compute these quantities.
+As a result, all the geometric quantities are different, albeit related. \rev{Here, we find that sum rules allow us to straightforwardly compute these quantities, and that defining these moments provides a systematic framework for characterizing quantum materials.}